reef-technologies/b2-sdk-python/doc/source/quick_start.rst

 ---------------------------

 Both methods (`By name`_ and `By id`_) accept an optional `encryption` argument, similarly to `Upload file`_.
-This setting is necessary to download files encrypted with `SSE-C`.
+This parameter is necessary for downloading files encrypted with `SSE-C`.

 List files
 ==========